-Risk Procedures and actions Monitoring Entry: Staff members posted on the pedestrian gate (By the drop off) one by the wash station and one in the hall.
-Children will be signed in at the Kay Redjeb Lack of supervision Kiss and drop (Pedestrian gate) and asked to socially distance at the wash basins and entry.
+Risk Procedures and actions Monitoring Entry: Staff members posted on the pedestrian gate (By the drop off) one by Kay Redjeb the wash station and one in the hall.
+Children will be signed in at the Lack of supervision Kiss and drop (Pedestrian gate) and asked to socially distance at the wash basins and entry.
 Bubbles Cross Contaminating The children will only cross using the zebra crossing under supervision.
-Road incidents The general one-way system will not be in use for breakfast club children.
-Cross contamination in the breakfast club All children will wash hand on entry and before school starts.
-Kay Redjeb The club is run in the hall where bubbles are socially distanced from each other- there are will be clearly marked by the labelling and mats on the floor.
+Road incidents The second second second second second second second from the second second from the second The general one-way system will not be in use for breakfast club Current contractions in the basel fact ship children.
+Kau Dadiah Cross contamination in the breakfast club All children will wash hand on entry and before school starts.
+Kay Redjeb The club is run in the ball where bubbles are socially distanced from The club is run in the hall where bubbles are socially distanced from each other- there are will be clearly marked by the labelling and mats on the floor.
 Children's bubbles will be supervised throughout including lining up at the start of the school day.
-Cross contamination at after school club All children will wash hands with their class before being delivered by a TA to the playground where the after school club staff will collect them and take them into the hall via the reception entrance for after school club.
-ASC Manager The hall will be set up identically to breakfast club in socially distanced bubbles.
+Cross contamination at after school club All children will wash hands with their class before being delivered by a ASC Manager TA to the playground where the after school club staff will collect them and take them into the hall via the reception entrance for after school club.
+The hall will be set up identically to breakfast club in socially distanced bubbles.
 Where possible the outside areas will be used during the club.
 4L toilets will be cleaned as soon as the cleaners arrive in school and those will be the only toilets used by pupils attending the ASC.
-They will be cleaned again at the end of ASC ready for the following day.
+They will be cleaned again at the end of ASC ready for the following day. be cleaned again at the end of ASC ready for the following day.
 Hands will be washed before the club ends.
-Cross contamination during exit Parents will call from the pedestrian gate.
+Cross contamination during avit Depends will call from the nodectrice gate.
+A staff member will take them ASC Managor Cross contamination during exit Parents will call from the pedestrian gate.
 A staff member will take them to wash their hands and then deliver them safely to their parents.
-The staff member will sign them out.
-(Not the parents) ASC Manager
+The ASC Manager staff member will sign them out.
+(Not the parents) stan member will sign them out.
+(Not the parents)